matthew-brett/pydagogue/curious_git.rst

     git status

 This kind of reset is called a "mixed" reset.
-A "mixed" reset sets the branch pointer, and sets the staging area to correspond to the current branch pointer.
+A "mixed" reset sets the branch pointer, and sets the staging area to correspond to the new branch pointer.
 Try ``git reset --help`` for more detail.

-Now we have the changes from our original fourth commit in our working tree, but we have not staged them.
+We have the changes from our original fourth commit in our working tree, but we have not staged them.
 We are ready to make our new separate commits.

 A new fourth commit
 ===================

-As we planned, now we make a commit by adding only the changes from the script and figure:
+As we planned, we make a commit by adding only the changes from the script and
+figure:

 .. prizerun::